DiffSketcher: Text Guided Vector Sketch Synthesis through Latent Diffusion Models: Results

 \subsection{Quantitative Evaluation}

 Evaluating text-to-sketch synthesis is challenging due to the absence of ground truth sketches.
 Therefore, we focus on three indicators: consistency between the generated sketch and text prompt, the aesthetic quality of the sketch, and the recognition accuracy of the sketch.
 To measure the consistency between the generated sketch and input text, we calculate the mean of cosine similarity of CLIP embeddings for the generated sketches and the text captions used to generate them.
-Our method achieves a cosine similarity of $0.3494$, which is higher than the $0.328$ achieved by the Canny algorithm and the $0.3075$ achieved by CLIPasso.
-Aesthetic appeal is subjective, and beauty is a personal experience and preference.
-However, the beauty of a hand-drawn sketch can be described in terms of various factors, such as line quality, texture, material, composition, style, and expressiveness.
+Our method achieves a cosine similarity of $0.3494$, which is higher than the $0.328$ achieved by Canny algorithm and the $0.3075$ achieved by CLIPasso.
+Aesthetic appeal is subjective, and being visually appealing is a personal experience and preference.
+However, when describing the visual appeal of a hand-drawn sketch, various factors can be considered, such as line quality, texture, and style.
 As an evaluation of our proposed method, we use CLIP-based aesthetic indicators~\cite{aesthetic_predictor} to calculate the aesthetic value for samples of multiple categories.
-Figure~\ref{fig:compare} shows the aesthetic value of various methods in some examples.
-Our method achieves a mean value of $4.8206$ for the aesthetic value on a large number of examples, which is higher than the $4.3682$ achieved by the Canny algorithm and the $4.0821$ achieved by CLIPasso~\cite{vinker_2022_clipasso}.
+Figure~\ref{fig:compare} compares aesthetic values achieved by various methods.
+Our method achieves a mean value of $4.8206$ for the aesthetic value on a large number of examples, which is higher than the $4.3682$ achieved by Canny and the $4.0821$ achieved by CLIPasso~\cite{vinker_2022_clipasso}.